eririii-bit/Summertime-Coding-Cpp/README.md

 - The Test.

 ### **Fixed?**
 - Fixed press enter to continue text.
-- More errors (logic-error).
+- More errors (logic-error, Found errors).

 **Features yet to come:**

-- Removal of all placeholders.
+- Removal of all placeholders (🐐).
-- More QoL changes (Joking).
+- A pinch of QoL changes (Not Joking Anymore).
-- Save/Load Functions
+- Save/Load Functions (Hopefully).